modal-inria/MixtComp/README.md

 ```
 If you want a minimal installation of RMixtComp, you can edit both the DESCRIPTION and NAMESPACE files to keep only the *Rcpp* dependency.

-### External libraries
+## Linux

 Boost and Nlopt libraries are required for MixtComp to compile.

 You can install them with the following command on linux:
 ```